wafibismail/cadi-robot/README.md

 Method used in `RobotClient`:

-- `void mousePressed(double x, double y)` - Invoked when the mouse has been pressed.
+- `void mousePressed(double x, double y)` - Invoked when the mouse has been pressed, with the cursor's coordinates passed as double values `x` and `y` as its arguments.

-## Part 2 - Used Java concepts
+## Part 2 - Newer (for us) programming concepts

 ### Interface